 The weather in Maui is mostly hot and humid.
 Bring clothing that is easy to layer like shorts, light tops, and plenty of beachwear.

-Here are some Maui specifics that we recommend packing:
+Here are some Maui items that we recommend packing:

 - On many of these trails and activities, you will be walking across muddy, wet terrain.
 It’s best to wear hiking sandals or trail running shoes that you don’t mind getting dirty.
 Bring an extra pair of shoes and socks to change into for the drive back.